-BMP INSPECTION & MAINTENANCE RESPONSIBILITY MATRIX ВМР Inspection/Maintenance Activities Minimum Frequency Responsible Party LOW IA MPACT DEVELOPMENT (LID) BMF 's BIO-1 Rain Gardens With Underdrains Maintain vegetation and media to perpetuate a robust vegetative and microbial community (thin/trim vegetation, replace spent media and mulch).
+BMP INSPECTION & MAINTENANCE RESPONSIBILITY MATRIX ВМР Inspection/Maintenance Activities Minimum Frequency Responsible Party LOW I MPACT DEVELOPMENT (LID) BMF os Os BIO-1 Rain Gardens With Underdrains Maintain vegetation and media to perpetuate a robust vegetative and microbial community (thin/trim vegetation, replace spent media and mulch).
 Periodically remove dead vegetative biomass to prevent export of nutrients or clogging of the system.
 Remove accumulated sediment before it significantly interferes with system function.
 Conduct maintenance to prevent surface clogging (surface scarring, raking, mulch replacement, etc.).
 Maintain splash blocks/energy dissipation and scour-protection as required based on facility inspection.
 Routinely remove accumulated sediment at the inlet and outlet and trash and debris from the area.
 Repair torn or broken liners as necessary.
 Trim plants within the wetland chamber as needed in conjunction with routine landscape maintenance activities (typically 2x per year).
 No fertilizer shall be used.
-Major maintenance shall be provided when the performance of the facility declines significantly and cannot be restored through routine maintenance operation must be disposed to a sanitary sewer at an approved discharge location.
+Major maintenance shall be provided when the performance of the facility declines significantly and cannot be restored through routine maintenance.
+Any standing water removed during the maintenance operation must be disposed to a sanitary sewer at an approved discharge location.
 Trimmings, clippings, 2x per year Owner/HOA

 BMP INSPECTION & MAINTENANCE RESPONSIBILITY MATRIX ВМР Inspection/Maintenance Activities Minimum Frequency Responsible Party and other landscape wastes shall be properly disposed of in accordance with local regulations.
 BIO-7 Proprietary Biotreatment: Modular Wetland Systems (MWS) #1, #2 & #3 The Modular Wetland units shall be maintained in accordance with manufacturer's specifications.
 The system shall be inspected at a minimum of once every six months, prior to the start of the rainy season (October 1) each year, and after major storm events.
-Typical maintenance includes: Removing trash &amp; debris from the catch basin screening filter (by hand, 2x per year at a minimum).
-Removal of sediment and solids in the settlement chamber (vacuum truck, once per year at a minimum).
-Replacement of the BioMediaGREENTM filter cartridge and drain-down filter (if equipped, once per year at a minimum) Trim plants within the wetland chamber as needed in conjunction with routine landscape maintenance activities (typically 2x per year).
+Typical maintenance includes: ■ Removing trash & debris from the catch basin screening filter (by hand, 2x per year at a minimum). ■ Removal of sediment and solids in the settlement chamber (vacuum truck, once per year at a minimum). ■ Replacement of the BioMediaGREENTM filter cartridge and drain-down filter (if equipped, once per year at a minimum) ■ Trim plants within the wetland chamber as needed in conjunction with routine landscape maintenance activities (typically 2x per year).
 No fertilizer shall be used.
 Wetland chamber should be inspected during rain events to verify flow through the system.
 If little to no flow is observed from the lower valve or orifice plate, the wetland media may require replacement.
-If prior treatment stages are properly maintained, the life of the united and the prior treatment stages are properly maintained, the life of the system.
-2x per year Owner/HOA NON-S STRUCTURAL SOURCE CONTRO L BMPs
+If prior treatment stages are properly maintained, the life of the wetland media can be up to 20 years.
+2x per year Owner/HOA NON-S STRUCTURAL SOURCE CONTR OL BMPs